Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 The point of interest in sensory analysis is the product effect on each sensory attributes.
 To begin, plot the density for one sensory attribute and for three product.
 To do it, you must to use `ggplot2` and `dplyr` libraries.

 <codeblock id="01_07">
-To reduce the dataframe with the informations you need, use dplyr with :
+To reduce the data frame with the information you need, use dplyr with :
 - `select()` : select the product and the sensory attribute;
 - `filter()` : select rows of your products;
 - `group_by()` and `mutate()` : calculate the mean for each product.